-Whatever we choose to judge our self-worth by, be it how big of a fan we are for our favorite sports team or making more money than any of our friends or getting more attention from girls than the guys in our fraternity, we are choosing in which way we want to receive validation to feel good about ourselves.
+Whatever we choose to judge our self-worth by, be it how big of a fan we are for our favorite sports team or making more money than any of our friends or getting more attention from the opposite sex, we are choosing in which way we want to receive validation to feel good about ourselves.
 Like a mural, whatever you choose to value and receive validation from conglomerates into your overall identity.

 Most of us naturally gravitate toward certain aspects of our identity merely through growing up and having attention or praise lavished on us for particular reasons.
 Maybe you were the smart kid, or the good-looking quarterback, or the popular musician, or whatever.
 The validation we receive growing up largely determines how we choose to value ourselves in our adult life.

 Some of us also experienced emotional traumas early on and therefore many of us get fixated on certain aspects of our identity more than others.
-Social pressures can also force us into over-identifying with a certain aspect of our identity and therefore drowning out other areas of our lives.
+Social pressures can also force us into over-identifying with a certain aspect of our identity, which then drowns out other areas of our lives.

 For instance, the movie Blow is a true story about drug smuggler George Jung.
 Jung grew up in a poor family with a father who had trouble paying the bills.
 As a result, Jung grew up identifying disproportionately with earning money and being rich and doing it in whatever way he could.
 Once he began smuggling drugs, the social pressures of those around him, the drug cartels and the lifestyle he lived continued to reinforce his choice to receive validation from money and wealth.
 Even if you haven’t seen the movie, it’s fairly obvious that eventually his life unraveled along with all of the relationships which mattered to him.